taikonauten/linters-scss/README.md

   <img src="https://i.imgur.com/dV1aZjJ.png" title="Taikonauten">
 </p>

-<h1 align="center">Taikonauten SCSS Linter</h1>
+<h1 align="center">Taikonauten SCSS / CSS Linter</h1>

 <p>&nbsp;</p>

-This package provides the SCSS linter used at [Taikonauten](https://taikonauten.com).
+This package provides the SCSS / CSS linter used at [Taikonauten](https://taikonauten.com).

 ## Description

-[Stylelint](https://stylelint.io/) is a modern tool to lint CSS files.
+[stylelint](https://stylelint.io/) is a modern tool to lint CSS files.
 It can easily be extended with plugins.
 In our case, we are using the `scss` plugin for support of SCSS files.
 The `.stylelintrc` file shipped with this repository contains the current ruleset used at Taikonauten.
-Most of the rules are default settings for Stylelint and more or less a standard for writing SCSS.
+Most of the rules are default settings for stylelint and more or less a standard for writing SCSS.

 ## Configuration